 Songwriting Workshop

-It seems like I hear every couple days that a school somewhere in Michigan just cut all of their funding for the music program and the art program.
-I understand that decisions have to be made and people often assume that music and art are not subjects that are necessary.
-I am someone who has […]
+The Importance of Music and Art in Education It seems like every few days I hear about another school in Michigan cutting funding for its music and art programs.
+I understand that tough decisions have to be made, and many people assume that music and art aren’t essential subjects.
+As someone who has studied music […]

 Guitar Theft – Protect yourself.